 The buildings in the downtown commercial core of Water Street and Duckworth Street were rebuilt fairly rapidly, and were constructed of brick or stone in order to meet the fire codes established in the wake of the 1846 fire and strengthened after the 1892 fire (see the Reconstruction article).
 While some were built almost completely of stone or brick, others were wood-framed with stone or brick facing.
 Many of the brick and stone facades were simply designed, often with decorative touches around the windows or eaves.

 While many of the commercial and religious properties were designed with form in mind as well as function, it is important to remember that much downtown commercial property was working space that had little need of eye-catching design.
 The Crow's Nest Building is a good example of a simply designed commercial building.
-Built of red brick with simple window openings (although some decorative brick work along the eaves), this was originally built as a warehouse soon after 1892.
+Built of red brick with simple window openings (although with some decorative brick work along the eaves), this was originally built as a warehouse soon after 1892.
 It now houses offices and the Crow's Nest club.

 Living Spaces in Commercial Buildings

 In the period immediately following the fire and into the first decades of the 20th century, it was still relatively common for stores and workshops to incorporate living spaces in their upper floors or elsewhere on the premises.
 This practice began to die out in the first half of the 1900s, and living and working spaces became increasingly separated.
 For example, the S. O. Steele building mentioned above contained residential space on its top two floors until 1935, when it was converted to offices.
 It roughly coincided with an increase in factories in St. John's, which by definition are working spaces only.
 This change immediately preceded the creation of suburbs, that were primarily living spaces, demonstrating that home and work were becoming increasingly separated in the early 20th century.